 The Advanced Technology and Projects (ATAP) is the one which is responsible for all the initiatives which are done inside Google.
-The company has initiated to create a method which is radar-based that provides the feedback through the touch of your finger, with the Project Soli.
-On Monday the Federal Communications Commission (FCC) approved a waiver which will allow Google to continue with Soli.
+The company has initiated to creation of a radar-based method that provides feedback through the touch of your finger with Project Soli.
+On Monday, the Federal Communications Commission (FCC) approved a waiver which will allow Google to continue with Soli.

-Project Soli was announced with other ATAP projects like Jacquard at Google I/O 2015, this new interaction method which is been newly introduced doesn’t need a touchscreen and as the radar could sense the motion of your fingers, it can also work in virtual space.
-Soli is capable of processing and capturing every fine movement as input from the beam of the radar which is emitted through a chip-sized object.
+Project Soli was announced with other ATAP projects like Jacquard at Google I/O 2015, this new interaction method which is been newly introduced, doesn’t need a touchscreen, and as the radar could sense the motion of your fingers, it can also work in virtual space.
+Soli is capable of processing and capturing every fine movement as input from the radar beam emitted through a chip-sized object.

 even though these controls are virtual, the interactions feel physical and responsive, as feedback is generated by the haptic sensation of fingers touching.
 Google says the virtual tools can approximate the precision of natural human hand motion and the sensor can be embedded in wearables, phones, computers, and vehicles. – The company

 The users will have to bring their forefinger and thumb to tap a button or can also just tend to replicate the way a knob is turned, and a few other actions can be done like you can slide your thumb with an extended forefinger till the volume slider or you can curl that finger so that it becomes a flat surface.

 “Google argued that the power levels in existing Commission’s rules are too restrictive to adequately enable Soli’s intended functions – resulting in user dissatisfaction due to missed motions and fewer effective interactions”.